-1.4b If the system checks for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract.
+1.4b Does the system check for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract?
+N/A addition to citations.
+Legal authorities include Federal laws, regulations, statutes, and Executive Orders.
+This question is related to privacy control AP-1, Authority to Collect